JonahWhoDis/berlin_immo_mailer/readme.md

 ## Overview

 This bot possesses the email addresses of over 200 real estate management companies in Berlin.
 It generates the salutation automatically based on the name.
-If no contact person is available, "Dear Sir or Madam" is used.
+If no contact person is available, "Sehr geehrte Damen und Herren" is used.
+Sidenote: If you want to send emails in english please adjust the part "anrede" in `genere_emails.py`

 ## Steps for Usage